TheTNB/panel/README_EN.md

 [https://ratpanel.github.io/quickstart/install.html](https://ratpanel.github.io/quickstart/install.html)

-## Feedback

-For usage issues, you can ask questions in the [Moe Tom](https://bbs.haozi.net) or seek AI help.
-You can also seek paid support in the group.

-For issues with the panel itself, you can submit feedback on the `Issues` page of GitHub.
-Please note [the wisdom of asking questions](http://www.catb.org/~esr/faqs/smart-questions.html).

 ## Sponsor

 If the Rat Panel is helpful to you, welcome to sponsor us, also thanks to the following supporters/sponsors: